phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 # In-person interviews

-Ideally, intervierws should be conducted remotely, if conducting in-person;
+Ideally, interviews should be conducted remotely, if conducting in-person;

 - [ ] Don't insist on a handshake when meeting and saying goodbye